 You can make the autosave yearly as well, and making autobackup set to yes will make each autosave a new save instead of overwriting your current one.

 Also chronicled here is the stunning tale of a group of dwarves that chose the impossible, they chose Oceanside...Now get out there and establish a new outpost for the glory of the Mountainhomes!

 STRIKE THE EARTH!

-Important Note: Dwarf currency is to be called dimdums dwarfbucks
+Important Note: Dwarf currency is to be called [strike]dimdums[/strike] dwarfbucks,

-(This introduction was edited by jaunty, jdarksun, SynthOr, Bahamut0, J3p, Xtarath, and Mayday.
-Thanks to InfestedGnome for the idea behind the latest military question)
+(This introduction was edited by SynthOr, Bahamut0, J3p, Xtarath, and Mayday.)